Krillh/Airzlinshire/Locations/Upper Monus.md

 # North Upper Monus
 The north section is where most of the [[The Royal Order of the Monus Tome Monks|Tome Monks]] live and work from.
 There are a few [[Upper Class Families of Monus|rich families]] that live there, but not many.
 The Monus Government is located in the north section.
 # East Upper Monus
 The majority of the [[Upper Class Families of Monus|upper class families]] live in the east section.
+There are various community buildings for leisure and entertainment.